 SSOs take different approaches to disclosure specificity.
 All of the organizations in the data that we use below allow for specific disclosure statements that list one or more patents (or pending applications) that may be infringed by a standard.
 Two of the SSOs in our sample (ETSI and the Open Mobile Alliance (OMA)) require specific disclosures, and the IETF requires specificity unless the disclosure is accompanied by a royalty-free licensing commitment.
-The ten remaining SSOs also allow general patent disclosure statements, or "blankets".
+The ten remaining SSOs also allow general patent disclosure statements, or "blankets."
 A blanket disclosure indicates that a participant believes it owns relevant IP, without revealing any information about specific patents or patent applications.

 Blanket disclosure is clearly less costly for patent holders, since they do not have to search through their patent portfolios to identify relevant IP as the standardization process unfolds.
-Thus, allowing blanket disclosure can be efficient if the main purpose of a disclosure policy is to reassure prospective implementers that licensing will be an option.
-On the other hand, blanket disclosure shifts search costs from a patent holder (who presumably has a comparative advantage at finding its own essential patents) onto other interested parties.
-These other parties include prospective licensees who wish to evaluate the scope and value of a firm's dSEPs; other SSO participants seeking to make explicit cost-benefit comparisons of alternative technologies before committing to a standard; and regulators or courts that might use information on a firm's dSEPs holdings to determine reasonable royalties.
+Thus, allowing blanket disclosure can be efficient if the main purpose of a disclosure policy is to reassure prospective implementers that a license will be available.
+On the other hand, blanket disclosure shifts search costs from the patent holder (who presumably has a comparative advantage at finding its own essential patents) onto other interested parties, such as prospective licensees who wish to evaluate the scope and value of a firm's dSEPs; other SSO participants seeking to make explicit cost-benefit comparisons of alternative technologies before committing to a standard; and regulators or courts that might use information about relevant dSEPs to determine reasonable royalties.

-5See National Academies (2013) for additional information on policies governing disclosure and licensing commitments.
+&lt;sup>6See Bekkers and Updegrove (2012) for additional information on policies governing disclosure and licensing commitments.
 It is important to note that these policies may change over time, and our data on SSO policies were collected between 2012 and 2014.